Here you can find the answers to some commonly asked questions...

 Can I use marijuana?

-You can legally use cannabis if you are 21 or older.
-You can also use cannabis if you are 18 or older and have a current qualifying physician’s recommendation or a valid county-issued medical marijuana identification card.
+You can legally use medical marijuana if you are 18 or older and have a current qualifying physician’s recommendation or a valid county-issued medical marijuana identification card.

 What about medicinal marijuana use?